devilworlds/Telegram-Bot-Broadcast/README.md

      ```bash
      python main.py
      ```
-How to Broadcast Messages
+## How to Broadcast Messages

-To broadcast a message, simply reply to the desired message with /broadcast followed by the message you wish to broadcast.
+To broadcast a message, simply reply to the desired message with `/broadcast` followed by the message you wish to broadcast.

-Viewing Statistics
+## Viewing Statistics

-To view statistics related to your bot, type /stats.
+To view statistics related to your bot, type `/stats`.

-Customization
+## Customization

 Customize the bot's behavior and appearance by modifying the source code to suit your preferences and requirements.

-By following these instructions, you can effectively utilize the Broadcast Bot to streamline communication and outreach efforts across various groups and users on Telegram.
-If you encounter any issues or have suggestions for improvements, feel free to contribute to the repository.